lethalmonk6/P360-Detachable-Base/README.md

 # Notes
 This is intended for use in wood top panels, as the wood panel spacer is integrated into the shaft.<br/>
-Requires a 30mm hole for the lever, the iL detachable upper shaft diameter is larger than the stock P360 shaft.
+Requires a 30mm diameter hole for the lever, the iL detachable upper shaft diameter is larger than the stock P360 shaft.<br/>
+Also requires a dustwasher with at least a 17mm hole diameter.

 # Fabrication/Ordering
 Stainless Steel 304 recommended<br/>